Kuala Lumpur ~ Food

 KL has a good number of restaurants, some of them offering better food than

-others.
-The Golden Triangle, Bangsar and Midvalley, Heritage Row and some areas
+The Golden Triangle, Bangsar and Midvalley, Heritage Row and some

-in Damansara and Hartamas are the usual places for people looking for a
+areas in Damansara and Hartamas are the usual places for visitors for

-In terms of ethnicity, Chinatown is the best place to search for Chinese food,
+In terms of ethnicity, Chinatown and Jalan Alor (near Bukit Bintang) is the best place to search for Chinese

-Chow Kit and Kampung Baru areas in the Tuanku Abdul Rahman district.
-Bangsar has
+Masjid India, Chow Kit and Kampung Baru areas in the Tuanku Abdul Rahman

 A lot of European, oriental and Middle Eastern restaurants have mushroomed